 "Understood."

-"If the market is closed."
+"If the markets are closed."

 That was Atem's answer.

-05 Receipt
+05

-He breathed it in for a moment.
+Atem breathed the smell in for a moment.

 Atem blinked.